 Other interesting facts about the Qur’an

-How many words are there in the Qur'an?
+How many words does the Qur’an contain?

 Answer: Most scholars say 77,429 words.
-It is not clear how to count them.
-In the Qur'an, at the beginning of some suras, you will find strange combinations of letters which do not have a meaning; at least we don't know them.
+It is not clear count them.
+In the Qur’an, at the beginning of some suras, you will find strange combinations of letters which do not have a meaning; at least we don’t know them.
 They are called al-Muqatta‘āt (الْمُقَطَّعات).

 Some more statistics – please note that some people count several aspects differently, but the order of magnitude is of course the same.

-1. Number of suras: 114
+1. Number of Suras: 114

 2. Number of verses: 6,236

-3. Number of in Qur'an: 1,015.030
+3. Number of dots in Qur’an: 1,015.030

 4. Number of letters: 323,671